Car Insurance Deductibles

 Secured with SHA-256 Encryption

 You should carefully consider the value of choosing a high deductible.
-High deductible car insurance offers the cheapest rates, but you might not save that much compared to a slightly lower deductible.
+High deductible car insurance offers the cheapest premiums, but you might not save that much compared to a slightly lower deductible.

 While you can justifiably select a higher deductible if you have a history of being a safe driver, it might not be worth the risk.